Intestinal tumors: Signs, treatment and prognosis.

 The diagnosis of an intestinal tumor generally is made with abdominal ultrasound; however, abdominal x-rays may also be helpful.
 In some cases, barium (contrast agent) may be administered orally and then multiple x-rays of the abdomen made to see if the bowel is narrowed from the tumor at the site of the intestinal tumor.

 Blood work is used to rule out other internal organ diseases.
 Chest x-rays are done to evaluate the lungs and lymph nodes within the chest cavity for signs of spread of the tumor to these organs.
 It is important to note that microscopic spread of cancer cannot be detected with any imaging modality.

 An incision will be made into the abdomen to allow the surgeon to examine the internal organs.
 The portion of the intestine that has the intestinal tumor is removed.
 Biopsies are collected from the intestines, liver, lymph nodes or other organs and submitted to a pathologist for evaluation for metastasis.

 While in the hospital, your companion will continue to receive intravenous fluids, electrolytes and in some cases plasma or an artificial plasma product called Hetastarch.

-Your companion will be carefully monitored in the intensive care and will be given narcotics to ensure a pain-free recovery.
-Most patients that have abdominal surgery leave the hospital within 24 to 72 hours.
+Your companion will be carefully monitored in intensive care and will be given narcotics to ensure a pain-free recovery.
+Most patients who have abdominal surgery leave the hospital within 24 to 72 hours.

 Following excision of leiomyosarcomas in dogs, the overall mean survival time can vary between eight and 21 months.
 If the bowel is perforated at the tumor site, the patient has an increased risk of death during surgery or shortly thereafter.
 Due to a lack of well-controlled studies, the benefit of chemotherapy is not known.